 The jungle cats at La Paz waterfall garden are all confiscated from people holding them illegally as pets.
-It was for us the first time to see Puma’s, Jaguars and Ocelots from up close which was an impressive experience!
+It was for us the first time to see Puma’s, Jaguars and Ocelots from up close .
+It was an impressive experience for sure!
 We had our 100-400mm lens with us so we could capture some beautiful shots of them.

 There is a large variety of venomous and non-venomous snakes to see.
 Some of them are the fer-de lance, the deadliest snake in Costa Rica and a huge boa constrictor.

-Costa Rica is famous for some very special spacious frogs, but the chances of seeing them in real life are very slim.
+Costa Rica is famous for some very special spacious frogs.
+But the chances of seeing them in real life are very slim.
 The reason is that many frogs are active at night and live deep in the jungle.
-There are night jungle tours if you really want to see wild frogs in nature, but at the frog exhibit you can easily see some beauties in the trees.
+There are night jungle tours if you really want to see wild frogs in nature.
+At the frog exhibit though, you can easily see some beauties in the trees.
 The most famous one of the red-eyed tree frog, but you can also see the tiger-legged tree frog, green and black poison-dart frog and some more.

 The butterfly observatory is a huge indoor botanical garden with lots of different species such as the Blue Morpho, Great Owl, Monarch, and Malachite.
 In the hatchery, you can learn about the lifecycle from egg, to caterpillar, cocoon, and finally adult.
 An interesting visit with many beautiful colourful butterflies that you can observe from up close.